Difference Between Naan and Kulcha

 It is made up of wheat flour.
 Its texture is smooth and fluffy.
 It is a thick flatbread served with both vegetarian and non-vegetarian dishes.

-Kulcha is a flatbread that is believed to be originated in the Indian subcontinent.
+Kulcha is a flatbread believed to have originated in the Indian subcontinent.
 It is most famous in Northern regions of India like Jammu, Kashmir, Himachal Pradesh, Punjab region, Haryana and Uttar Pradesh.

 It is made up of maida flour or refined flour.
 Leaving agent used in Kulcha is baking powder.
 Kulcha is stuffed bread that is made by mixing dough and different types of spices with mashed potatoes and vegetables.